-When John Fulton sent me his most recent personal project, I couldn't help but laugh out loud in the office.
-"Clydesdale Randy" is a concept image featuring a horse wearing furry boots (is that what we look like when we wear UGGs?) that John created using outtakes from a recent editorial shoot.
+When international photographer and director John Fulton sent me his most recent personal project, I couldn’t help but laugh out loud in the office.
+“Clydesdale Randy” is a concept image featuring a horse wearing furry boots (is that what we look like when we wear UGGs?) that John created using outtakes from a recent editorial shoot.
 What makes this shot even more interesting?
 After coming up with the concept, John was unable to source real furry boots to shoot in studio, so he decided to combine his good sense of humor with his learned CGI skills and model the boots in 3D from scratch.

 John dreamed up the idea for the fashionable stallion after completing a shoot for Atlanta Magazine: